Career Timeline of Kathy Griffin: Major Achievements and Milestones

 Official Book Club Selection: A Memoir According to Kathy Griffin

-On December 31, 2009, Kathy Griffin co-hosted CNN's New Year's Eve broadcast with Anderson Cooper, during which she used profanity, causing controversy.
+On December 31, 2009, Kathy Griffin co-hosted CNN's New Year's Eve broadcast with Anderson Cooper and made a controversial statement during the show.

-In March 2010, Kathy Griffin organized a rally in Washington, D.C., to advocate for the repeal of "Don't ask, don't tell" after meeting with closeted gay people serving in Iraq and Afghanistan.
-She also held meetings with Members of Congress to encourage its repeal and organized a rally in Freedom Plaza.
+In March 2010, Kathy Griffin organized a rally in Washington, D.C., advocating for the repeal of "Don't ask, don't tell".
+She was inspired after meeting closeted gay people serving in Iraq and Afghanistan, and she also held meetings with members of Congress to encourage the repeal.

 June 15, 2010: Guest on The View